EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 In addition it must keep some information about the density outside.
 This density will become part of the interstitial density in the crystal.
-Thus it must be represented on the interstitial charge density mesh and one-center expansions of it made to include the contribution of this atom's density to neighboring sites.
+Thus it must be represented on the interstitial charge density mesh and one-center expansions of it made to include the contribution to neighboring sites from this atom's density.

 Both can be readily accomplished if the density is represented as a linear combination of [smooth Hankel functions](/docs/code/smhankels).
 **lmfa**{: style="color: blue"} fits the numerical density to a linear combination of such functions; the smoothing radii, energies, and fit